vxnuaj/HLLM/README.md

-# HLLM: High-Performance Large Language Model Training and Optimization Framework
+# Hardware-Aware Large Language Model Pre-Training

 HLLM is a comprehensive framework designed for efficient training, profiling, and quantization of Large Language Models (LLMs).
 It supports distributed training, various quantization techniques, and performance profiling.